Your Church Website Looks Great. Do Your Sermon Transcripts?

 The Standard You Hold Everywhere Else

-Most pastors I’ve worked with over the years hold a genuinely high standard for the content they put their name on.
+Pastors I've worked with over the years hold a genuinely high standard for the content they put their names on.
 They review their sermon notes carefully.
 They care about the accuracy of what they teach.
-They’d be embarrassed to share something publicly that misrepresented their message or reflected poorly on their ministry.
+They'd be embarrassed to share something publicly that misrepresented their message or reflected poorly on their churches.

-That standard deserves to extend to your transcripts.
+That standard deserves to be extended to your transcripts.

-Because your transcript isn’t just a record of what you said.
-It’s a published document on your church website.
+Your transcript is a published document on your church website.
 It carries your name.
 It represents your teaching to people who may never meet you in person.
 It has the potential to reach far beyond your congregation to anyone who finds your church through a search engine.
+Your ministry in written form deserves the same care you bring to everything else.

-If a first-time visitor read one of your sermon transcripts today, would what they found match the impression your website makes everywhere else?
+If a first-time visitor read one of your sermon transcripts today, would what they find match the impression your website makes everywhere else?

 If you have a question about what consistent quality looks like in a sermon transcript, click here to send me an email.
 I personally respond to each one.